aws/aws-cdk/DESIGN_GUIDELINES.md

 #### “from” Methods

-Resource constructs should export static “from” methods for importing unowned resources given one more of its physical attributes such as ARN, name, etc. All constructs should have at least one "fromXxx" method _[awslint:from-method]_:
+Resource constructs should export static “from” methods for importing unowned resources given one or more of its physical attributes such as ARN, name, etc. All constructs should have at least one `fromXxx` method _[awslint:from-method]_:

 ```ts
 static fromFooArn(scope: Construct, id: string, bucketArn: string): IFoo;